How can I help you?

 ReactDOM.render(<App />, document.getElementById('element'));Color value

-In the following sample, the color value sets as four digit hex code, the last digit represents the opacity value.
+In the following sample, the color value is set as a four-digit hex code; the last digit represents the opacity value.

 import { ColorPickerComponent } from '@syncfusion/ej2-react-inputs';